 Client-Centered Therapy - focused on the therapeutic relationship and providing a non-judgmental environment

-Dialectical Behavior Therapy (DBT) - development of skills for dealing with highly emotional situations
+Dialectical Behavior Therapy (DBT) - developing skills/tools for dealing with highly emotional situations

 Internal Family Systems (IFS) - based on the idea that our parts (sub-personalities) function as a system and react to other systems